 With no formal composition or keyboard training, Mike composes music purely by ear.
-Mike uses Yamaha, Korg, and Roland keyboards and sound modules, and SONAR X3 Producer 64-bit DAW, to create musical compositions that he hopes you enjoy.
+Mike uses a Yamaha MOTIF XF, Yamaha EX-5, Yamaha PSR-S710, KORG M3, and Roland BK-7m, and SONAR Platinum 64-bit DAW, to create musical compositions that he hopes you enjoy.

 "Sinth Synth Sinful Song"; Such a clean sound.
 I like you interweave the different synths into a seamless whole.
 Great sinfully lovely song!